| Dating the activities of Oliver Cowdery, Parley

 |

-and Oliver confirmed John's wife Julia, Benjamin Covey, Caleb Baldwin, Nancy
+and Oliver confirmed his wife, Julia, Benjamin Covey, Caleb Baldwin, Nancy

 Baldwin, and Charles Taylor in the Orange/Warrensville area. |